 If I Can't Have You: If he can't get to be happy with his old owner, neither can any of his friends — or any other toys, period.

 Ironic Hell: His life's view is that toys are all just trash in the end, because kids don't truly love them.
 His ultimate fate?
 Trapped in the dump forever due to a grown man having some affection for him.

 Jerk with a Heart of Jerk: He pretends to be redeemed and after Woody and Buzz risk their lives to save him.
 He later pretends to try to turn off the Conveyor Belt of Doom and instead just leaves them to die — purely out of spite.

 Kick the Dog: Very frequently but in one case he kicks Slinky Dog across the wastebin.

 The Sociopath: He used to be a good toy until a tragic incident caused him to "snap," and now he no longer believes in the concept of love or the bond between a child and a toy; Word of God even describes him as now permanently believing the love his own owner had for him was nothing but an illusion, which he even yells out at one point ("She never loved me!")

-Vile Villain, Saccharine Show: A sadistic teddy bear overlord of a day care center who subjects new toys to being broken by toddlers, tortures, brainwashes, imprisons, and tries to kill the heroes, and eventually leaves them to die in an incinerator AFTER THEY SAVE HIS LIFE!
+Vile Villain, Saccharine Show: A sadistic teddy bear overlord of a day care center who subjects new toys to being broken by toddlers, tortures, brainwashes, and imprisons our heroes, and eventually leaves them to die in an incinerator AFTER THEY SAVE HIS LIFE!